Silicon Semiconductor Technology: A Complete Guide to SiC Devices and Modern Applications

 4. Smaller and More Efficient Chips

-5. Increased Adoption in Industrial Systems
+5. Increase Seen in Use of Industrial Systems

 1. Misunderstanding Application Needs